Kathua rape and murder: J&K govt appoints new special public prosecutor

 The Jammu and Kashmir government Friday appointed a senior advocate from Punjab as a special public prosecutor in the controversial Kathua rape and murder case.
 Seven persons and a juvenile have been arrested for the murder of an eight-year-old girl.

-A notification issued by the state government said senior advocate Santokh Singh Bakra will be assisted by Bhopinder Singh and Harminder Singh.
+A notification issued by the state government said senior advocate Santokh Singh Basra will be assisted by Bhopinder Singh and Harminder Singh.
 Both are Chief Prosecuting Officers of the Crime Branch in the Jammu and Samba court respectively.

 Earlier, the state government had appointed Bhopinder and Harminder as special public prosecutors.
 The duo had been picked to counter the allegations of communal bias against the police.

-Bakra will represent the state in the two pending cases.
+Basra will represent the state in the two pending cases.
 The first involves the seven accused, which includes a retired revenue official, his son and four policemen.
 The second case is against a juvenile.

 The eight-year-old victim, who hails from the nomadic Bakarwal community, had disappeared from the forests near her house on the outskirts of Rasana village on January 10.
 A week later, her body was found by police.